Art

 In Art and Design we BELIEVE that in order for academic achievement it is important to take into consideration the students social, emotional and mental health.
 This also includes the development of the student both mentally and physically.
 Within the Art curriculum, we encourage students to express their selves through art, giving them the opportunity to experiment and make mistakes along the way.
 We promote British values and SMSC within the classroom through the research of different artists from different backgrounds and cultures.

 Art and Design is within the vocational strand of the curriculum that is provided at MMAP.
 Students ACHIEVE success in their next steps through a mixture of both practical and classroom-based learning.
 This allows the students to become more independent with their learning and achieve their own goals.
 Which in time, builds their confidence within the subject.
 We encourage our students to EXCEED their own personal goals by stretching and challenging them.
 This includes inviting artists and workshops in to the school including Graffiti workshops, sculpture using chicken wire and painting pottery.
 Students have the opportunity to go on visits to museums and galleries to enhance their cultural capital and broaden their worldwide views.
-Art and design within school has given the students the opportunity to express their own ideas and be creative!
+Art and design within school has given the students the opportunity to express their own ideas and be creative.

 KS3: